Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Yellowstone Lake Lodge Image by Mike Goad from Pixabay

-Lake Yellowstone Hotel & Cottages also features several dining options, including the Lake Yellowstone Hotel Dining Room, which serves breakfast, lunch, and dinner, as well as the Lake Yellowstone Hotel Deli, which offers sandwiches, salads, and other light fare.
-There is also a nice gift shop on-site.
+Lake Yellowstone Hotel & Cottages offers several dining options, including the Lake Yellowstone Hotel Dining Room, which serves breakfast, lunch, and dinner, as well as the Lake Yellowstone Hotel Deli, serving sandwiches, salads, and other light fare.
+The property also features an on-site gift shop.

 Beautiful Lake Yellowstone-Grant Village CC0 / Public Domain

-Grant Village Lodge: Your Gateway to Adventure and Comfort near Yellowstone’s Pristine Lake
+Grant Village Lodge: Your Gateway to Adventure near Yellowstone Lake

 You can find additional lodging in West Yellowstone, Cody, Cooke City, or Gardiner.